arslanberkeozgur/OpenGLGameEngine/README.md

 ##### Object Management Functions

 - ###### GLuint CreateObject(Geometry geometry) :
 Creates an object in the position (0.0, 0.0, 0.0), facing towards z direction with up vector pointing at y direction. *(These will be customizable in later patches.)*  Object position, velocity, rotation, angular velocity and scale can only be changed through GLObject functions described below.
-Returns the index of the object in the list of objects of the manager.
+Returns the index of the object in the list of objects of the manager. **geometry** can take the values : CUBE or PYRAMID. (for now)

 - ###### GLObject* GetObjectWithIndex(GLuint index) :
 Returns the GLObject pointer with **index** given by the parameter.